AyoubMoe/Protofolio_HTML_CSS_Js/README.md

 Personal Portfolio Website

-This repository contains my personal portfolio website, built using vanilla HTML5 and CSS3.
-The project focuses on clean structure, responsive layout design, and performance without relying on external frameworks or libraries.

-The site is designed to clearly present my background, technical skills, and selected projects while remaining lightweight, readable, and easy to maintain.

-Overview

-The portfolio is structured into multiple semantic sections, including:
+This is my personal portfolio website built with HTML and CSS.
+I wanted to keep things simple and focus on strong fundamentals rather than using frameworks.
+The result is a clean, responsive site that works well on desktop and mobile.

+What’s Inside

+The website includes:

-Profile / hero section with social links
+A profile section with a short intro and social links

-About section outlining experience and education
+An “About Me” section with my background and experience

-Skills and experience breakdown
+A skills and experience section

-Project highlights
+A projects showcase

-Contact section with direct communication links
+A contact section with email and LinkedIn

-The layout prioritizes clarity, spacing, and responsiveness across different screen sizes.

-Technologies

-HTML5 – semantic markup and page structure
+Everything is laid out to be easy to read and navigate.

+Tech Stack

+HTML5

-CSS3 – Flexbox, media queries, responsive units
+CSS3 (Flexbox + media queries)

-Google Fonts (Poppins) – typography
+Google Fonts (Poppins)

-No frameworks or CSS libraries were used.
-All layouts and responsiveness were implemented manually.
+No frameworks, no libraries — just plain HTML and CSS.

-Responsive Design Approach
+Responsive Design

-Responsiveness is handled using:

-Flexbox for layout alignment and spacing

-Media queries targeting desktop, tablet, and mobile breakpoints

-Fluid containers and flexible image sizing

-Care was taken to avoid rigid height constraints and prevent layout overlap, ensuring consistent rendering across browsers and devices.

-Key Learnings

-Building responsive layouts without frameworks

-Managing section flow and spacing in multi-section pages

-Debugging viewport and media query issues

-Writing scalable and maintainable CSS

-Understanding how fixed vs flexible units affect layout behavior

-Future Enhancements
+The layout adapts to different screen sizes using Flexbox and media queries.
+I paid close attention to spacing, image scaling, and section flow to avoid overlap and keep things looking clean on smaller screens.

+What I Learned

+How to build a responsive site from scratch

+How to fix layout issues that only show up on real devices

+How to write cleaner CSS that’s easier to maintain

+Why flexible layouts matter more than fixed heights

+What’s Next

-Add JavaScript for interactivity and animations
+Add some JavaScript for animations and interactivity

-Improve accessibility (ARIA roles, keyboard navigation)
+Improve accessibility

-Expand project section with live demos
+Add more projects and live demos

-Performance optimizations and image compression